mk-fg/layered-yaml-attrdict-config/README.rst

 * `orderedattrdict <https://github.com/sanand0/orderedattrdict>`_

-  Similar module to parse yaml configuration with attribute-access to subtrees and values, created to be more PEP8-compatible and well-tested version of this module (see `github-pr-10`_).
+  Similar module to parse yaml configuration with attribute-access to subtrees and values, created - among other things - to be more PEP8-compliant and well-tested version of this module (see `github-pr-10`_).

   .. _github-pr-10: https://github.com/mk-fg/layered-yaml-attrdict-config/pull/10